What Is a Kick Out Clause?

 A common demand for sellers in this situation is simply an aggressive timeline for the buyer to move forward.
 If you anticipate more offers are on their way, you’ll have even more leverage with which to pressure the buyer into selling their house ASAP, so you can finish the sale.

-The right of first refusal means that sellers can’t just accept an offer if they’ve already entered into a contract with another buyer, even with a kick-out clause in place.
+The right of first refusal means that sellers can’t just accept an offer if they’ve already entered into a contract with the first, original buyer, even with a kick-out clause in place.

 Instead, they have to give the initial buyer a certain amount of time to match it.

-Say, you agree to sell your house to a buyer for $250,000, provided they sell their house in the next 60 days.
+Say, you agree to sell your house to an initial buyer for $400,000, provided they sell their house in the next 60 days.

-Then, the following week, another buyer offers you $265,000.
-You let the initial buyer know.
+Then, a few days later, another buyer offers you $415,000.
+You let the initial original buyer know.
 They agree to match it, even though it means taking on two mortgages.
 You give the second buyer the bad news and prepare for the sale of your home.

 While kick-out clauses aren’t always necessary, it’s helpful to understand how they work in case you receive an offer from someone who wants to sell their own house first.